sergeyprokudin/bps/README.md

 ![Teaser Image](bps_demo.png)

-**FAQ**: key differences between standard occupancy voxels, TSDF and the proposed BPS representation:
+**FAQ**: what are the key differences between _**standard occupancy voxels, TSDF**_ and the proposed BPS representation?

-- continuous global information instead of simple binary flags or local distances in the cells;
+- continuous global vectors instead of simple binary flags or local distances in the cells;
 - smaller number of cells in order to represent shape accurately;
 - cell arrangements different from a standard rectangular grid;
-- significant improvement in performance: substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge,  exceeding performance of the PointNet\PointNet++ frameworks while having an order of magnitude less floating point operations.
+- significant improvement in performance: simply substituting occupancy voxels with  BPS directional vectors results in a +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge.

  Check our [ICCV 2019 paper](https://arxiv.org/abs/1908.09186) for more details.